twidi/django-adv-cache-tag/README.md

 #### Description

-With the default django cache templatetag, you can add as many arguments you want, including a version, or date, and then the cache key will change if this version change.
-So your cache is updated, as you wanted.
+With the default django cache templatetag, you can add as many arguments as you want, including a version, or date, and then the cache key will change if this version change.
+So your cache is updated, as expected.

-But the older key is not deleted and it you have a long expire time, it will stay there for a very long time, consuming your precious memory.
+But the older key is not deleted and if you have a long expire time, it will stay there for a very long time, consuming your precious memory.

-`django-adv-cache-tag` provide a way to avoid this, while still regenerate the cache when needed.
-For this, when activated, we use the last arguments passed to your templatetag as a "version number", and remove it for the arguments used to generate the cache key.
+`django-adv-cache-tag` provides a way to avoid this, while still regenerating the cache when needed.
+For this, when activated, we use the last argument passed to your templatetag as a "version number", and remove it for the arguments used to generate the cache key.

 This version will be used in the **content** of the cached template, instead of the **key**, and when the cache exists and is loaded, the cached version will be compared to the wanted one, and if the two match, the cache is valid and returned, else it will be regenerated.

-So if you like the principle of a unique key for a given template for a given object/user or whatever, be sure to always use the same arguments, except the last one, and activate the `ADV_CACHE_VERSIONING`.
+So if you like the principle of a unique key for a given template for a given object/user or whatever, be sure to always use the same arguments, except the last one, and activate the `ADV_CACHE_VERSIONING` setting.

 Note that we also manage an internal version number, which will always be compared to the cached one.
 This internal version number is only updated when the internal algorithm of `django-adv-cache-tag` changes.
-But you can update it to invalidate all cached templates by adding a `ADV_CACHE_VERSION` to your settings (our internel version and the value from this settings will be concatenated to obtain the real used internal version)
+But you can update it to invalidate all cached templates by adding a `ADV_CACHE_VERSION` to your settings (our internal version and the value from this settings will be concatenated to get the internal version really used)

 #### Settings

-`ADV_CACHE_VERSIONING`, default to `False` `ADV_CACHE_VERSION`, default to `""`
+`ADV_CACHE_VERSIONING`, default to `False`

+`ADV_CACHE_VERSION`, default to `""`

 #### Example

-In the following template, if `ADV_CACHE_VERSIONING` set to True, the key will always be the same, based on the string "myobj_main_template" and the value of `obj.pk`, but the cached value will be regenerated each time the `obj.date_last_updated` will change.
+In the following template, if `ADV_CACHE_VERSIONING` is set to True, the key will always be the same, based on the string "myobj_main_template" and the value of `obj.pk`, but the cached value will be regenerated each time the `obj.date_last_updated` will change.

 So we set a `expire_time` of `0`, to always keep the template cached, because we now we won't have many copies (old ones and current one) of it.